cjgamos/30-Days-of-Python/README.md

 challenge myself to re-learn python for a month.
 I am going to use Python 3.
 I've broken down the topics into 30 days, where each day contains several topics, explanations, real-world examples and hands on exercises.

-This is just a learning purpose repository.
-Feel free to fork it.
+This is just for learning purposes repository.

 ## Why Python ?